 Helping Vinsers become Global Citizens through Culminating Projects

-As globalization and integration continues to develop, students’ life will not be limited within the boundaries of a single country.
-They will have to work, study, live and compete with students and citizens of many other countries all over the world.
-Therefore, one of Vinschool’s mission is to train generations of global citizens.
+As globalization and integration continue to develop, students’ life will not be limited within the boundaries of a single country.
+They will have to work, study, live and compete with students and citizens of many other countries from all over the world.
+Therefore, one of Vinschool’s missions is to train generations of global citizens.
 Aside from being proficient in English, information technology, understanding of other countries’ culture, students also need to have a global mindset, have the ability to be deeply aware of the complexities of the age of globalization.
-For reaching this goal, Vinschool has worked with world’s leading secondary education experts to develop a subject known as Culminating Projects.
+To reach this goal, Vinschool has worked with world’s leading secondary education experts to develop a subject known as Culminating Projects.

 Let’s “step” into an interesting Culminating Projects class with Vinsers and hear experts, teachers, parents and students share their real-life stories.